A latent class approach to assess the effects of dynamic adherence to polytherapy in heart failure patients: Methodology

+A LM model can be seen as a latent class model~\citep{cite_33}, where patients can change latent states during the observed period.
+These model are an extension of the Markov chain model, which account for measurement errors~\citep{cite_20}.
+In particular, the latent variable is observed with a measurement error of the response variable.
 LM models are based on the \textit{local independence} assumption, which implies that the response variables are conditionally independent given the latent variables since the latent variables represent the unique explanatory factor of the outcomes.
 When it comes to therapy for heart failure patients, it is crucial to remember that the treatment plan is tailored to each individual's needs and must be consistently followed over several months.
-Throughout this process, adherence is computed cumulatively, allowing us to gain valuable insights into the patient's journey regarding drugs adherence.
+Throughout this process, adherence is computed cumulatively, allowing us to gain valuable insights into the patient's journey regarding drug adherence.
 So, it is reasonable to assume that the latent process follows a first-order Markov chain with a certain number of states, called latent states.
-Essentially, the underlying therapy process can be thought of as a sequence of steps, dependent on the previous one.
 By identifying and understanding these latent states, we can reconstruct the path a patient takes regarding the intake of prescribed therapies.